sales/marketing (Current Employee) – New York, NY – June 2, 2013

 Account Executive (Former Employee) – New York, NY – January 27, 2014

 I will start by saying that I am writing this review to help others, I am fortunate enough to have a good amount of savings going into this role but for those that aren’t prepared to take a financial hit beware and stay away.
 I am a Sales Professional who has been in industry for 10 years.

 This job is risky, some who have weathered the storm have seen success but at the cost of monotony, and never knowing what will happen the next day.

 Turnover is such an issue, Sales Directors can’t manage the business because more than half of their time is dedicated to interviews.

 Most are super motivated to start but that quickly turns around as you get an understanding of the business.
 This is what you will face in a role as an Account Executive, you will work with a team where everyone hates what they do because the job is robotic, and unfruitful.
 Prospecting for good leads is impossible, everything that is worth your time is taken, people are fighting each other for prospects, just a sad and toxic environment.

 Leaders don’t go through a formal training process, most companies spend 6+ months to breed leaders by giving them special projects and training to ensure that they are ready, at Shutterstock Sales Directors are the survivors those that made it past a year or two.
 They are sent to training for a week and then tasked to lead a team completely unprepared.

 The communication is really bad at the Customer service/sales department.
 Management do not prioritize to update the team about changes that are being made to website and products.
-Most of the time,I would hear the updates frommore... customers and not from management.
+Most of the time,I would hearmore... the updates from customers and not from management.

 If you choose to work for them as an Account Executive, I would advise you to keep track of your sales, bonuses, over time pay etc. They have a tendency to forget some payments.
 They also tend to forget to add your paid days off to your calender.
 Make sure you make a note of all of that.less